gautamdhameja/mtf-mashup/README.md

 ## The Project

-This project is a simple demo of registering music creations, from artists and engineers participating in the Music Tech Fest Performance Lab in Helsinki (Nov.
-2017), on the BigchainDB blockchain.
-Then the audience can mashup these to create their own music creations using an app and can register that on Blockchain, giving proper attribution to artists.
+This project is a simple demo of registering music creations on BigchainDB blockchain.
+It was created by artists and engineers participating in the Music Tech Fest #MTFLabs in Helsinki (25-28 Nov.
+2017).

 ## The Components